terra-campaigns/unsettled/directory/Deverain/Gary.md

 Gary is [Lorenz](../DuskmeadowFringe/Lorenz.md)'s far uncle.
 He has lost his arm in the [Western Swamp](../FeverSwamp/index.md).

+Gary was a profesor in biology, until he wanted to show the inner workings of the human by operating on one of his students...

 ## Carries

 ### Blue Steel Sword (d8)